vchinn04/CS214_Project_HandyQuorumDB/README.md

 # HandyQuorumDB

+THIS IS A PORT OF HandyQuorumDB to run over NDN.

+Credits for the original implementation go to Niklas Stangl and Marcin Praski.

 HandyQuorumDB is a distributed key-value store designed for improved availability and durability guarantees.
 It incorporates features inpired by [Amazon's DynamoDB](https://dl.acm.org/doi/abs/10.1145/1323293.1294281) such as sloppy quorum and hinted handoff, to enhance robustness and scalability.

 It was developed by Marcin Praski and Me for the "Cloud Database Systems" course at TUM.